chrisgrieser/shimmering-focus/README.md

 ## Features & Design Principles
 **minimalistic**
 - removes as much clutter as possible, similar to the [hider plugin](https://github.com/kepano/obsidian-hider)
+- the statusbar is displayed on hover and less space-consuming
 - intended for use with keyboard shortcuts and/or the command palette. (access the settings via `cmd + ,`)
 - tip: The [Filename-Heading-Sync Plugin](https://github.com/dvcrn/obsidian-filename-heading-sync) can be used to remove the need for renaming notes (and therefore removes the need for the header bar)